xoofx/kalk/site/download.md

 ## Windows

-The easiest and preferred way to install `kalk` is **available on the Windows Store**.
+The easiest and preferred way to install `kalk` is **from the Windows Store**.
 This version can be updated automatically.

 {{WARNING do}}
 The application is being published and is not yet available via the Windows Store.